JasperCoekaerts/Tagp_Project/README.md

 - Configure local lan to accept headless direct ethernet connection to the RPi and share the wireless internet connection with the RPi
 - Install erlang OTP: find your own tutorial or follow "https://hostpresto.com/community/tutorials/how-to-install-erlang-on-ubuntu-16-04/"
 - Install erlang ale: follow the steps described on https://github.com/esl/erlang_ale
+- move all erlang ale files to the folder where you want to work on your project

 Make a simple electric circuit to see if ale works.